|

 outreach to promote workplace giving

-to Texas environmental organizations.
+to over 70 Texas environmental organizations.

 -